lenardjombo/AlgorithmicPatterns/README.md

 ## About

 This repository contains a series of exercises in the form of code implementations that generate various patterns such as triangles, pyramids, diamonds, and other creative shapes.
-By solving these problems, you'll develop a deeper understanding of core algorithmic concepts such as loops, recursion, and nested structures, all while writing clean, efficient code in Go.
+By solving these problems, you'll develop a deeper understanding of core algorithmic concepts such as loops, recursion and nested structures, all while writing clean, efficient code in Go.

 ### Key Goals:
 - Strengthen problem-solving skills
-- Practice Go programming and algorithm implementation
+- Practice programming and algorithm implementation
 - Understand how different types of loops and control flow can be combined to create complex patterns
 - Develop the ability to craft custom algorithms for specific challenges